sambhavsaxena/dopeshit/README.md

 ## Usage
 * Get the local id for your hardware keyboard by running `xinput` in the terminal.
 * Replace this local id in the `exec.sh` file.
-* Give executable permissions by running `chmod +x exec.sh` in the current directory.
 * Replace the local path in the `.desktop` file.
 * Add the executable to your workspace menubars for easy access.